FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

 toc: true

 Summary: '
-About picking the right size of solutions for the problem.
+In this post, I share my approach to developing a personal blog, focusing on using NixOS for its simplicity and efficiency.
+I discuss the rationale behind selecting non-mainstream tech tools and outline my key objectives for a low-maintenance, open-source, and flexible blogging platform.
 '
 ---

 ## Learning to ride a bicycle

-Over a year ago I bought a bike for my dougther.
-Well actually, I've bought two different-sized bikes because sizing is hard and one of them was pink...
+A year ago I've purchased two bikes for my dougther, navigating the tricky waters of sizing and pinkness.

 It soon has become clear that the first was waay too big for her, and the second was just right.